jeremytammik/tbc/a/2021_di_model_checker.md

 > That's it for the year 2023; Happy New Year with best regards!

-Hapy New Year to you too, <i>ricaun</i>, and to the entire community from me as well!
+Happy New Year to you too, <i>ricaun</i>, and to the entire community from me as well!

+####<a name="4"></a> RevitLookup Updates

+Before the DI project, ricaun also contributed heavily to RevitLookup, producing

+RevitLookup] Release 2024.0.12 - 2024.0.12
+Release 2024.0.11 - 2024.0.11

+together with Roman ...

 ####<a name="4"></a> Model Checker API Docs